IEP Progress Monitoring in Tennessee

 How often should you receive IEP progress reports in Tennessee?

 Tennessee requires that IEPs describe how the child's progress toward each annual goal will be measured and when periodic reports on the progress the child is making toward annual goals will be provided to parents.
 Under Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12, the IEP must include a description of how progress will be measured and how parents will be informed of that progress.
+0520-01-09-.12(1)(c), the IEP must include a description of how progress will be measured and how parents will be informed of that progress.
 Progress reports must be provided at least as frequently as progress is reported to parents of nondisabled students — typically at report card intervals (quarterly).
-Tennessee follows the federal baseline for progress monitoring without additional state-specific requirements beyond what is mandated under IDEA.
-LEAs commonly use curriculum-based measurement (CBM) and data-based progress monitoring tools to track student progress, and the Tennessee Multi-Tiered System of Supports (TN-MTSS) framework encourages data-driven progress monitoring practices.
+Tennessee's 10-school-day IEP meeting provision (0520-01-09-.12(4)) allows any team member to request a meeting if progress data indicates the student is not making expected progress.
+Tennessee follows the federal baseline for progress monitoring and additionally promotes data-driven practices through the Tennessee Multi-Tiered System of Supports (TN-MTSS) framework, which encourages curriculum-based measurement (CBM) and systematic progress monitoring tools.
+If an LEA fails to monitor progress and provide FAPE, the Commissioner may withhold state funding under Tenn.
+Code Ann. § 49-10-109.

 What Tennessee Requires

-Progress reports must be provided at least as frequently as report cards are issued to nondisabled students (34 CFR 300.320(a)(3)(ii)).
+Progress reports must be provided at least as frequently as report cards are issued to nondisabled students — typically quarterly (34 CFR 300.320(a)(3)(ii)).

 Progress monitoring data must be used to determine whether the student is making sufficient progress to achieve annual goals by the end of the IEP period (34 CFR 300.324(b)(1)(ii)).